-Getting plants into the ground is a fun part of gardening.
+Getting plants into the ground is a fun part of the garden landscaping process.
 Every plant you put into the soil or a container offers the promise of growth and transformation with foliage, flowers and perhaps even a crop to harvest.
 Plants also change their environment, providing shade, shelter or habitat.
 Some plants grow quickly and live for only a season, while others grow to maturity more slowly but live for decades if not centuries.
 Whatever they become, the journey begins with the planting.

 There is a cliche in the gardening world that you never put a $10 plant in a $2 hole.
 In other words, if you don’t spend money on the soil, there’s no point spending money on the plant.
 A $2 or ‘cheap’ hole would be either too deep or not deep enough for the rootball.
 It has no added organic matter, fertiliser or wetting agents.
 In order to prepare the hole for the plant, dig the planting hole at least twice as wide as the rootball but only as deep.
 This means a plant that’s being transferred from a 20cm pot into the ground would require a planting hold thats about 40cm across and at least the depth of the pot.
 A larger pot needs a wider, but not necessarily deeper hole.